Skip to main content

 Digital nomads on the Neo Nomad Visa (B12-1) working for foreign companies are generally not considered tax residents if they stay under 183 days.
 Those on the B9-1 who become tax residents pay 10% individual income tax on Kazakhstan-sourced income.

-Critical: Individual entrepreneurs (IP/ИП) registration is only available to citizens of EAEU countries (Russia, Belarus, Kyrgyzstan, Armenia) and Tajikistan.
-All other foreigners must register a TOO (LLP) to do business locally, according to Alatau City Bank’s business guide.
+Critical note: Individual entrepreneur (IP/ИП) registration is only available to EAEU citizens (Russia, Belarus, Kyrgyzstan, Armenia) and Tajikistan.
+All other foreigners must register a TOO (LLP equivalent) to do business locally, according to Alatau City Bank's business guide.

 Steps to Get Kaspi Gold